aphilippartd/computeless-rag/README.md

 #### 3.3.1 `embedContext` Mutation

-The `embedContext` mutation within our AppSync architecture plays as essential role in enriching our Pinecone database with actionable data.
-Specifically, this mutation addresses the need to continuously augment our database with private data that can later be queried effectively.
-When text data is submitted through this mutation, it is first converted into embeddings, preparing it for efficient and relevant retrieval.
+The `embedContext` mutation in our AppSync architecture is crucial for enriching our Pinecone database with actionable data.
+This mutation continuously augments our database with private data that can be effectively queried later.
+When text data is submitted, it is first converted into embeddings for efficient and relevant retrieval.

-The mutation will trigger a pipeline resolver composed out of the following functions in sequence:
+The mutation triggers a pipeline resolver composed of the following functions in sequence:

-  - getPineconeApiKeyFunction
+- `getPineconeApiKeyFunction`
-  - generateEmbeddingFunction
+- `generateEmbeddingFunction`
-  - storeEmbeddingFunction
+- `storeEmbeddingFunction`

 #### 3.3.2 `rag` Query

-The `rag` Query in our AppSync setup is the central functionality of the Computeless RAG tool, aiming to retrieve and generate responses based on user queries.
-This GraphQL query taps into our Pinecone database to deliver relevant answers based on private data.
+The `rag` Query in our AppSync setup is the core functionality of the Computeless RAG tool, designed to retrieve and generate responses based on user queries.
+This GraphQL query leverages our Pinecone database to provide relevant answers based on private data.

-The query will trigger a pipeline resolver composed out of the following functions in sequence:
+The query triggers a pipeline resolver composed of the following functions in sequence:
   - getPineconeApiKeyFunction
   - generateEmbeddingFunction
   - searchEmbeddingsFunction